Final Cut Pro X 10.1.2: Updating and working with libraries FAQ

 How do I update projects and events in a SAN location or folder?

-Click the Locate button when you first open Final Cut Pro X 10.1, or choose File > Update Projects and Events.
+Click the Locate button when you first open Final Cut Pro X 10.1 or later, or choose File > Update Projects and Events.

 Is media duplicated as part of the update process?